Suspects vs. Prospects

-Salespersons ought to know the difference between suspects and prospects in order to ensure their pipeline is of high quality.
+Salespersons ought to know the suspects vs. prospects distinction in order to ensure their pipeline is of high quality.

-In the earlier post Sales vs. Marketing, we described the overall marketing and sales conversion of suspects into prospects, then opportunities, and finally customers.
+In the post Sales vs. Marketing, we described the overall marketing and sales conversion of suspects into prospects, opportunities, and customers:

 Suspects → Prospects → Opportunities or Deals → Customers

 In this post, we demystify the concepts of suspects and prospects.

 Target Market Segments

 Products and services have pre-defined target market segments.